nemac/drutils/README.md

 Nappl
 =====

-Nappl, which stands for 'NEMAC Application', is a program that streamlines the deployment and management of code to a production server.
-I specifically wrote it to help manage servers running Drupal web sites, but it can also be used to deploy and manage other types of applications.
+Nappl, which stands for 'Nemac APPLication manager', is a program that streamlines the deployment and management of applications on a production server.

 Application Containers
 ----------------------